GravityCY/CustomDurability/README.md

   - *clears all items in your current context.*
 - `/cd context set <Item ID or Tag> <Durability>`
   - *sets an item in your current context to a durability.*
+- `/cd context filter <TOOL / WEAPON / ARMOUR / OTHER>`
+  - *filters items in your current context list based off of the given input* (**KEEPS** the thing you inputted, look at example below)
 - `/cd context confirm`
-  - *applies all the item configurations in your context into your main config.*
+  - *applies all the item configurations in your current context into your main config.*
 - `/cd context cancel`
   - *cancels the current context.*